Joe Rocket Crossfire Motorcycle Jacket Review

 How does the sizing run?

 The sizing is accurate to the size chart.
-Order your normal jacket size, and you should achieve a comfortable fit.
+Order your normal size, and you should achieve a comfortable fit.

 Is the Crossfire waterproof in heavy rain?